 1.1.
 Jewelry-specific software

-Jewelry-specific so that it can work with jewelry and help automate steps related to jewelry manufacturing.
+Jewelry-specific so that it can work with jewelry and help automate steps related to jewelry manufacturing or jewelry inventory management.
 And no, Google sheets are not jewelry specific.
 Neither is QuickBooks.

 Whichever you opt for, it should be able to do 80% of the things you do with jewelry: build custom jewelry, account for diamonds by weight and pieces, track different metals, and so on.
 The other 20% you may not need it or you can keep as a manual workflow step; the idea here is that 80 % should include those processes that you are clearly wasting time with and are not adding any value, such as tracking orders, timekeeping, creating invoices, and so on.